 All these errors can seriously damage your cash flow so you literally can’t afford too many of them.
 Oftentimes, HVAC business managers started out as technicians themselves and don’t always anticipate just how much paperwork is involved in running a business.
 Having to send accurate invoices on time is a big challenge when it comes to keeping customers happy and cash flow healthy.

 The takeaway on improving HVAC business cash flow

 What is the one thing these 5 reasons for poor cash flow have in common?
 Paper.
 Whether it’s paperwork or paper money, if you paid attention, you’ll have noticed that running a business without a paperless software in place can spell the end in no time.
-So what does the ideal customer journey look like then?
+So what does the ideal personalized customer journey look like then?
 Download the free infographic below and find out!

 And I want to bring next-level strategies to the field service industry.
 When I'm not working on the best tips to grow your business, I'm on the lookout for a sci-fi novel to beat The Foundation.